 The issue of a courtyard renovation was raised at a Christmas function in the courtyard several years ago.
 I don’t recall the exact words, but the conversation was about permanent furniture in the form of tables and benches and how more use could be made of the space.

 There may have been earlier discussions and I have had several casual conversations over the past few years on occasion with parents with children, concerning the need for a meeting and play area.

 I can’t recall when I first tried to get the topic included in Owners Committee discussions but it was certainly more than a few years back.
 It was definitely proposed as an agenda item for our November 2018 and subsequent committee meetings, but never discussed.

 All owners should be interested in increasing or maintaining the value of their property regardless of whether it’s a financial investment or simply their home until they move on.

-I have discussed this building with at least six real estate salespeople while they were at these premises and also - through a friend - with a principal of a major real estate company.
+I have discussed this building with several real estate salespeople while they were at these premises and also - through a friend - with a principal of a major real estate company.